waves

 urban solar farm

 “We conceived this project like a feasible utopia – one that aims to be a catalyst for new projects and ideas.
 The main driver behind this goal is to let natural ecosystems and technological inventions work in sync, just like human and natural energy would make each other more intense.
-This new approach to temporary events could become the foundation of a new model for urban development”, says architect Italo Rota
+This new approach to temporary events could become the foundation of a new model for urban development”, architect Italo Rota remarks.

 First read on Dezeen